tfredrich/NoSchema/README.md

 1. **core**: This module provides the base classes and interfaces such as `Identifiable` and `Identifier`.

-1. **cassandra**: This module provides the base Respository class for Cassandra database operations and also includes the UnitOfWork implementation, which is used the Repository.
+1. **cassandra**: This module provides the base Respository class for Cassandra database operations and also includes the UnitOfWork implementation, which is used by the Repository.

 1. **bson-provider**: This module provides the BsonObjectCodec class for BSON serialization and deserialization.
 The class implements the ObjectCodec interface and provides methods for serializing and deserializing objects to and from BSON format.

 1. **gson-provider**: This module provides the GsonObjectCodec class for Gson serialization and deserialization.
 The class implements the ObjectCodec interface and provides methods for serializing and deserializing objects to and from Gson format.
 The class is located in the com.strategicgains.noschema.gson package.

 ## Getting Started
-1. One requirement for NoSchema is that entities **MUST** implement the `Identifiable` interface which needs a `getId()` method returning an `Identifier` instance containing the primary identifier components for the entity.
+1. One requirement for using NoSchema is that entities **MUST** implement the `Identifiable` interface which needs a `getId()` method returning an `Identifier` instance containing the primary identifier components for the entity.

 1. Choose a serialization provider: BSON (recommended) and GSON are built-in.
 But if you want to use something that's already in your project, implement the `ObjectCodec` interface.

-1. Override the CassandraNoSchemaRepository for your PoJos, defining the `PrimaryTable`s and `View`s for the resources (See: *Key Structure*, below).
+1. Override the CassandraNoSchemaRepository for each PoJo, defining the `PrimaryTable`s and `View`s for the resource (See: *Defining Keys*, below).

 1. Override any methods needed in `AbstractDocumentObserver` to process entities before or after encoding or before or after storage.
-For example, encryption/decryption of the entity, event streaming for CUD operations, etc.
+For example, encryption/decryption of the entity, event streaming for CUD operations, etc. Add your observer to the repository constructor using the `.withObserver()` DSL setter.

 1. Determine the UnitOfWork consistency level.
 The default is to use the capabilities of the Cassandra client driver to distribute and manage the multiple statements across the views as completely asynchronous operations.
 It is also possible to use LOGGED and UNLOGGED batch operations, but know that these are *anti-patterns in Cassandra due to them likely being cross-partition writes and will impact performance.*